nguyenphuminh/JeChain/README.md

 sendTransaction(yourTransaction);
 ```

-You can request for a chain and chain's info like this:
+You can request for a chain and chain's info with a handy dandy function called `requestChain`:
 ```js
 requestChain("An address you trust");
 ```